vincentzhezhang/dotfiles/README.md

 All the scripts that can make modifications are executed in dry-run mode by default, add SHIT_GOT_REAL=x before the script to make it do the real work.

+## Tips

+- bash built-ins are normally faster than command line alternatives, e.g. bash regex match is ~50% quicker than grep